 Though it features a gaming chipset hinting it to be a phone for gamers, what we actually get is a meager 2GB RAM and 32GB internal storage under the hood.
 We can confirm that the company has announced a 3GB variant of the phone as well but unfortunately, it is not available in Pakistan.

-While using your phone, you’ll have to rely on an external SD card for extra storage as you will constantly be plagued by low memory notification after downloading a few basic apps and games on the device.
+While using your phone, you’ll have to rely on an external SD card for extra storage as you will constantly be plagued by low memory notifications after downloading a few basic apps and games on the device.
 Fortunately, Realme C11 has a separate memory card slot so you can keep on using two SIM cards without any hassle.

 On Antutu, the phone scored 105176 which is considerably better than itel Vision 1 Plus and Huawei Y6p which scored 93047 and 90938 respectively but it is behind Samsung’s Galaxy A21s which scored 113827 on the same benchmark.
 On the paper, everything looks quite peachy but when it comes to real-life testing, we experienced profound lags while using the smartphone.
 Even if managed to beat itel and Huawei’s entry-level phones in benchmark scores, it is quite behind them when it comes to actual performance.
 The apps on Realme C11 take too much time to open and 2GB RAM is insufficient for multi-tasking.

-The device also comes with a dedicated gaming mode and offline games can easly run on the phone.
+The device also comes with a dedicated gaming mode and offline games can easily run on the phone.
 The good color contrast of the screen adds to the gaming experience but the intermittent lags end up ruining all the fun in the end.
 With Relme C11, you are bound to run into hanging issues sooner or later.

-As expected, the graphic-hungry games like PUBG or Call of Duty cannot run smoothly on the smartphone and show frequent frame drops and lags.
+As expected, graphic-hungry games like PUBG or Call of Duty cannot run smoothly on the smartphone and show frequent frame drops and lags.
 During our gaming session, the screen actually went unresponsive and we had to restart the smartphone to get it back to normal.
 So it is safe to say that despite the gaming chipset, Realme C11 is not made for gamers.

 Unlike most devices, we do not get a fingerprint sensor in a smartphone instead, the company has provided a snappier face unlock feature.
 But if you are worried about the security of your device, we would recommend that you rely on using a PIN code option.
-The bottom firing speaker of the smartphone is loud enough to fill a medium sized room and does not sound irritating to the ears even at the maximum volume.
+The bottom-firing speaker of the smartphone is loud enough to fill a medium-sized room and does not sound irritating to the ears even at the maximum volume.

 Following the latest trend, Realme has provided us a 5000mAh battery in its new smartphone which is supported by a 10W charger.
 Sadly, there is no fast charging option for the device and it takes 2 hours and 57 mins to fully charge it from 0 to 100%.
 In our video loop test, the phone fully discharged its battery in 14 hours and 12 mins which is quite lower than the company’s claim of this phone playing a movie for 21.6 hours.

 In our 4-hour battery test featuring resource-hungry apps running on mobile data, the phone drained 37% of the battery.
-Out of all the apps, PUBG drained most of the battery i.e. 9% while on WiFi, the phone depleted 8% of battery while playing games.
+Out of all the apps, PUBG drained most of the battery i.e. 9% while on WiFi, the phone depleted 8% of the battery while playing games.
 One of the most shocking discoveries about the phone was that if left unchecked, the device can discharge a considerable amount of battery overnight especially if the WiFi or the mobile data were enabled.
 So you might have to keep the phone plugged in if you want to wake up to a fully charged phone.

 Realme C11 is equipped with dual rear cameras featuring a 13MP main lens and a 2MP sensor for bokeh shots.
 For selfies, there is a 5MP shooter residing inside the mini-drop notch at the top of the screen.
 For an entry-level phone priced quite affordably, the camera specs are quite acceptable.
 The good thing about the camera module is the presence of a dedicated night mode, slow-mo videos, and extensive pro mode, a rare combination in budget devices.
 The phone is also capable of shooting 1080p videos at 30fps from the front as well as rear cameras and zooming in photo and video mode by up to 4x.